7 Major Warning Signs of Burnout

 6. Poor Self-Care

 This is a critical sign of burnout that you shouldn't ignore.
 Are you taking care of yourself?
 While self-care often falls by the wayside during a busy schedule, that doesn't mean that it isn't important.
 You need to take care of your mind and body if you want the energy and drive to continue working or learning.
-Are you not taking care of your personal hygiene?
+Are you not taking care of your hygiene?
 Are you not making time for things or people that you enjoy?
-This is a fairly easy problem to fix.
+This is a reasonably easy problem to fix.
 Create a self-care kit that you can turn to when you're feeling overwhelmed.
 It doesn't have to be extensive.
 Include some favourite snacks, supplies for an at-home spa day, games that you enjoy, or anything else that can give your mind a break.
 You can also try incorporating self-care into your normal routine.
 Try to make time for mindfulness activities like meditation and yoga.

 7. Illness or Other Health Problems